Métis Harvester Relief Support

 No, the Métis Harvesting Agreement and Policy solely applies to approved harvesters who are citizens of the Métis Nation of Alberta.

 Similar to the MNA citizenship application process, the Métis Harvester Identification Card application process will be based out of the provincial office in Edmonton.
-Once current provincial health measures ease, our Registry and Harvesting teams will once again travel the province to help with applications and provide information.
+Our Registry and Harvesting teams will also travel the province to help with applications and provide information.

 If you are about to apply for MNA Citizenship, you will be able to apply for the Métis Harvester Identification Card simultaneously.

 How do I show historical and contemporary connection to a harvesting area?